rbind/rbind.github.io/README.md

 # rbind.github.io

-A placeholder repo for Github pages
+This is only a placeholder repo for Github pages.